MATERIALS & PRODUCT

 Durability, natural fibres and timeless designs

-High quality, natural fibres are at the heart of ZIMMERMANN collections, with silk, linen and cotton currently making up nearly 70% of our range.
+High quality, natural fibres are at the heart of ZIMMERMANN collections, with silk, linen and cotton currently making up over 60% of our range.

 ZIMMERMANN creates luxury garments and accessories that are designed to be treasured.
 We don’t chase trends.
 There is always an element of timelessness to our designs.

 We know that our clients collect our pieces and consider them precious.
 They wear archival ZIMMERMANN pieces with new ones.
-Beyond this, ZIMMERMANN garments have multiple lives thanks to their high value on the resale market.
-In today’s fast fashion context, when many clothes are designed to be disposable, this is meaningful.
+With a commitment to create beautiful product, ZIMMERMANN garments are designed for longevity and have multiple lives thanks to their high value on the resale market.

 Here’s a breakdown of the materials we use across all product categories: